 Combining cycling and public transit is a great way to cut down on your energy emissions, get exercise, and travel far distances, all while saving money that you might have spent on vehicle costs.
 You can bring your bicycle on the metro at non-peak times in the front car of the metro.
 See the metro bicycle safety rules for more information.
 Some metro stations are even equipped with bicycle slides to easily bring your bike down to the metro.
 Bike parking is also available at most stations to safely store your bike while you ride.

-Bike racks can be found on the front of buses used in Montreal so that you can bring your bike along to ride at your next destination.
+Bike racks can be found on the front of buses used in Montreal so that you can bring your bike along to ride to your next destination.
 Instruction for loading your bicycle onto the front rack of the bus can be found on the STM site.

 Montreal is a cycling-friendly city for commuters and explorers alike.
 If you don’t own your own bike, you can use Bixi Bike Share to rent bikes by single ride ($2.99 CAD), a day pass (5.25 CAD), or a full year pass ($97.00 CAD).
 Bike Share stations are located across the city and close to metro stations for your riding convenience.